BBBase-EHeresy/PPPub/docs/matched_play_guide/doubles_events.md

 [Team A scores 1 Victory Point if their leader is alive at the end of the game.
 If Team A's leader is alive at the end of the game, and has suffered no Wounds, they instead score 3 Victory Points.Team B scores 1 Victory Point for causing one or more Wounds on the enemy leader (Wounds prevented by a successful Fate roll do not count).
 If they kill the enemy leader, you instead score 3 Victory Points.You score 1 Victory Point if the enemy force is
 Broken at the end of the game.
 If the enemy force is Broken, and your force is unbroken, you instead score 3 Victory Points.You score 2 Victory Points if your team has more models within the central terrain piece than your opponents.
 If your team has at least twice the number of models in the terrain piece than your opponents, you instead score 4 Victory Points.You score 1
 Victory Point if you have at least one banner remaining at the end of the game.
-If you have at least one banner, and your opponent has none remaining, then you instead score 2 Victory Points.SCENARIO 6 — DUEL OF
+If you have at least one banner, and your opponent has none remaining, then you instead score 2 Victory Points.SCENARIO 6 â€” DUEL OF
 WITS]

 [*Each force has been tasked with eliminating key enemy targets, though